IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5b-objstor.md

 ---
 layout: docs
 title:  Using the IBM Object Storage OpenStack Swift for Bluemix service with IBM Streams Runner for Apache Beam
-navtitle: Using Bluemix Object Storage
+navtitle: Using IBM Cloud Object Storage
-description:  You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use Bluemix object storage for file input and output.
+description:  You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud object storage for file input and output.
 weight:  10
 published: true
 tag: beam